Observing Report - An Hour of

 But here's something to make you refractor heads feel better about your

 purchases.
-I'll have you know that although refractors can't
+I'll have you know that although refractors can't gather as

 much light as a 4.5" mirror, they have greater resolution than a 4.5"